Install Node.js

 node -v

-This should print a version number.
+This should print a version number, like v24.14.1.
 Your runtime is ready — now let's bring your code down from GitHub.